Ross65536/adc-middleware/README.md

   docker-compose up keycloak keycloak_db
   ```

-  Keycloak is accessible at `http://localhost:8082/`.
+  Keycloak login page is accessible at `http://localhost:80/auth`.
   Then see below how to [configure keycloak for first use](./README.md#Keycloak%20Configuration).
   Make note of the generated client secret (`$MIDDLEWARE_UMA_CLIENT_SECRET`).